-BUSY is a read only bit in the status register (S0) that is set to a 1 state when the device is powering up or executing a Page Data Read, Bad Block Management, Program Execute, Block/Chip Erase, Program Execute for OTP area, OTP Locking or after a Continuous Read instruction.
+BUSY is a read only bit in the status register (S0) that is set to a 1 state when the device is powering up or executing a Page Data Read, Bad Block Management, Program Execute, Block/Chip Erase, Program Execute for OTP area or OTP Locking instruction.
 During this time the device will ignore further instructions except for the Read Status Register and Read JEDEC ID instructions.
 When the program, erase or write status register instruction has completed, the BUSY bit will be cleared to a 0 state indicating the device is ready for further instructions.